Supper Fast: Poor-Man’s Steak (or Stuffed Hamburger)

 by Texas Homesteader ~

-Poor-Man’s Steak (or stuffed hamburger) is ground meat stuffed with grilled onions, peppers & melted cheese served on fried potatoes & topped w/brown gravy.
-I like to add diced jalapenos to the mix for a spicy kick!
-This simple recipe is sure to bring rave reviews.
+Poor-Man’s Steak (or stuffed hamburger) is a ground meat patty stuffed with grilled onions, peppers & melted cheese.
+I like to add diced jalapenos for a spicy kick!

 Poor-Man's Steak - a thick serving of ground meat stuffed with grilled onions & peppers along with melted cheese.
 It's often served on top of fried potatoes & topped with brown gravy. #TexasHomesteader